MdreW/repop/README.md

-repop (Alpa status)
+repop 0.0.10 (Beta version)
 ====================

-gem for replacing text based on the research keys
+gem for replacing text based on the research key